camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 ## 5. OpenAPI Sections

 ### 5.1.
 Reserved Words
-To avoid issues with implementation using Open API generators reserved words must not be used in the following parts of an API specification:
+To avoid issues with implementation using Open API generators reserved words MUST NOT be used in the following parts of an API specification:
 - Path and operation names
 - Path or query parameter names
 - Request and response body property names